-On first-time adoption of IFRS, the Company elected not to apply IFRS 3, Business Combinations, retrospectively to acquisitions carried out before January 1, 2010.
-Accordingly, the goodwill associated with acquisitions carried out prior to the IFRS transition date of January 1, 2010, is carried at the amount reported in the consolidated financial statements prepared under CGAAP as at December 31, 2009.
+On first-time adoption of IFRS, the Company elected not to apply IFRS 3, "Business Combinations", retrospectively to acquisitions carried out before January 1, 2010.
+Accordingly, the goodwill associated with acquisitions carried out prior to the IFRS transition date of January 1, 2010 is carried at the amount reported in the consolidated financial statements prepared under CGAAP for the year ended December 31, 2009.